slamice/wri/hipsters/chapter04.md

 "I like this one", his girlfriend Sarah yawned out a whine.
 She pointed to a painting with a woman wearing no pants, in fact nothing but a t-shirt that said "NO cooking".
 She rode a horse into space.

 Jack also covered the walls in masses of text and melting heads.
-Quotes from Burroughs and Ginsberg were scribbled and yet smeared and softened.
+Quotes from Burroughs and Ginsberg were scribbled, smeared and softened.
 Some of the text was attached to torsos and huge brains that looked suspended in midair.
 It's as if someone sipped some ink and spat on the walls repeatedly.
 Pollack chewing drooling tobacco in disgust.
 "Irregular atmosphere, timid and reluctant" was written in one corner.
 "Art space for drunks" was written in another.

 Behind us Doc's shadow danced loudly against one of the curtains as he rummaged through a box of tools.